TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 16/1 Kings 16.17.md

 ---

-And Omri went up from Gibbethon, and all Israel with him, and they besieged Tirzah.
+Omri went up from Gibbethon, and all Israel with him, and they besieged Tirzah.